Home

 Which Conversations Should Be Recorded?

-Now that you’re up to speed on etiquette, what types of conversations should you be recording?
+Now that you’re up to speed on meeting etiquette, what types of conversations should you be recording?
 Here are four examples.

 Interviews